Urban Flood Observations: A hand-labeled training and validation dataset of post-flood inundation: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Simone Holliday, Patrick Hellmann, Natasha Rapp, and Linn Ji for their assistance with labeling.
 The creation of the UFO dataset was supported by a NASA Terrestrial Hydrology Program grant (\#80NSSC21K1044).
+This research was partially supported by the U.S. Department of Energy, Office of Science, Biological and Environmental Research (BER) as part of the Integrated Coastal Modeling (ICoM) project (Grant KP1703110/75415).